SinglePages/NeuralNetworks/Sections/04-SingleNeuron.m4.md

 ]])

-Let's move forward using binary cross-entropy loss.
-We can only reduce loss by adjusting parameters.
+Let's move forward using binary cross-entropy loss and the sigmoid activation function.

+We can only reduce loss by adjusting parameters (it doesn't make sense, for example, to minimize loss by changing the input values $X$ or the output targets $Y$).
 To determine **how** we should adjust parameters, we take the partial derivative of loss with respect to each parameter.
 We can do this using the chain rule in matrix form as follows:

 \begin{align}
 \frac{\partial ℒ}{\partial \mathbf{w}} &=